Ahmad-Alsaleh/C-Channel/README.md

 # Multithreaded Producer-Consumer Application

-Short description of what the project does and its main features.
+A C implementation of a many-producer, many-consumer (mpmc) channel using mutexes and semaphores

 ## Prerequisites